 Do you have a Will?

-Over 70% of the population don’t have a current accurate Will.
-Don’t be one of them – if you are, you risk dying intestate (i.e. without saying who should inherit your property)and leaving a very uncertain future for your family, friends and business partners.
+Making your Will is the easiest thing to put off.
+It is estimated that over 70% of the population don’t have a current accurate Will.
+Don’t be one of them!
+If you are, you risk dying intestate (i.e. without saying who should inherit your property) and leaving a very uncertain future for your family, friends and business partners.
 Our specialist Wills solicitors strongly advise that you make a Will, review it regularly and consider taking out a Lasting Power of Attorney.
 It costs less than you think – we offer value for money fixed fees for simple Wills.

 Our solicitors prepare Wills and deal with with probate cases for clients throughout Wiltshire, Hampshire and Dorset from our offices in Salisbury, Andover and Amesbury.